 09 of 10

-You would think a tomato's origin is based in Italy since so many of the country's dishes include the bright red fruit.
-Although the exact dates and location of the first tomatoes are still debated, most sources agree the tomato is indigenous to South America.
-The Mayans were the first people we know who cooked with the tomato; it was then spread throughout Europe and the rest of the world via the Spanish explorers.
+You would think the tomato's originated in Italy since so many of the country's dishes include the bright red fruit.
+Most sources agree that the tomato is indigenous to the Aztec and Inca people of the South American Andes.
+The Mayans were the first people we know who cooked with the tomato; it was then spread throughout Europe and the rest of the world via Spanish conquests to colonize other regions.

 It took a while for the tomato to become accepted as a food in colonial America, where many held on to the old belief that the plant was poisonous, as it is part of the deadly nightshade family of plants.
-They were commonly grown as ornamental plants for their bright fruits and dark green foliage.
-Luckily, the tomato was eventually brought into people's kitchens and became a big component in American cuisine.
+So, they were commonly grown as ornamental plants for their bright fruits and dark green foliage.
+Eventually, the tomato was brought into American kitchens and since it has become a big component in American cuisine.

 10 of 10